datagrok-ai/public/help/features/scripting.md

 ## Header

-Each script, written in a native language, should have a header that contains some metadata, along with the information on input and output parameters.
+Each script should have a header that contains some metadata, along with the information on input and output parameters.
 See all available [header parameters](#header-parameters).
 Each line starts with a comment.